olober76/openHousequadcopter/README.md

 #### Description

 This is simple code about facial detection using opencv.
-This code is not using model so machine learning model is not used.
+This code is not using machine learning so the model is not used in here.

 Build ur own environtment using
 > Python=3.8